 Meet the Team

-The society is led by a President and Vice-President, elected once a year at the Annual General Meeting (AGM) in Trinity Term.
-They are supported by a committee which is elected and/or appointed in the course of each academic year
+The Society is led by a President elected once a year at the Annual General Meeting (AGM) in Trinity Term.
+They are supported by a Committee which is elected or appointed in the course of each academic year.